-Fixed-Word Display: AWAY
+English Display: AWAY

-Single Button "Step" Arming
+Single-Button "Step" Arming

-Single-Button "Step" arming may be programmed into one of the lettered keys (A, B, C, or D).
+Single-Button "Step" arming may have been programmed into one of the lettered keys (A, B, C, or D).
 Check with your installer to see if this has been done in your system.